Bortiz25/pet-store-website/README.md

 The action field has the string value "Added product" or "Deleted product".
 The "timestamp" value is a javascript Date object stringifyed.
 Whenever we add or delete a product from the 'products' collection, we also add the product to the 'audits' collection.
-This allows us to display the audited data on our admin Page.
+This allows us to display the audited data on our admin page.
 ## database.js

-The database file contains code to connect our Node.js application to MongoDB.
+This database `.js` file contains code to connect our Node.js application to MongoDB.

 ```
 const mongoose = require("mongoose");